sidristij/dotnetbook/book/en/1-Exceptions-Intro.md

 > [A link to the discussion](https://github.com/sidristij/dotnetbook/issues/51)

 It’s time to talk about exceptions or, rather, exceptional situations.
-They are important in the context of how different subsystems execute threads.
 Before we start, let’s look at the definition.
 What is an exceptional situation?

 This is a situation that makes the execution of current or subsequent code incorrect.
 I mean different from how it was designed or intended.
 Such a situation compromises the integrity of an application or its part, e.g. an object.
 It brings the application into an extraordinary or exceptional state.